zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Most readings can be found digitally.
 We'll rarely ask for you to buy physical copies of books, although you are free to do so if you prefer to read that way.
 A lot of MPCers are bibliophiles and know tons of books.
 Ask them if you need something to read, or check out our lending library.

 Software?
 We recommend Microsoft Office and design programs like Adobe Photoshop or Illustrator.
-These are not absolutely necessary since Google Docs exists.
-But they may come in handy.
+These are not absolutely necessary since Google Docs exists, but they may come in handy.

 Creative materials?
 If you want to spend your time working on a craft that requires lots of materials such as painting, you are responsible for those materials.
 The MPC does have some materials available.
 These are shared and you can't always count on their availability.
 Bring what you need. <b>If you don't want people to use your stuff, make sure you CLEARLY label what's yours.</b> Use a locker.
 We're a trustworthy bunch, but it's better to avoid any problems.